 “I’ve never loved anyone… before.”

-He’s a goner.
-I promise myself that I’ll do my best to love him back.
+He is a goner.
+I promise myself to do my best to love him back.
 The joys of being eighteen – the future is unlimited – but responsibility always sneaks up on you.

 “Will you tell your boyfriends?” he asks.
 Is he testing me?
 Teasing me?
 Or, was he just being innocent.
 Why not?